 A retailer is required to obtain a sales tax license and collect sales tax on any retail sale of tangible personal property or taxable service made in Colorado if the retailer is "doing business in Colorado," as defined below.
-See Part 1: Retail Sales for guidance in determining whether a sale is made in Colorado.
+Please see Part 1 of this publication for guidance in determining whether a sale is made in Colorado.
 Sales tax licensing and collection requirements apply not only to for-profit businesses, but also to charitable organizations and state and local governmental entities that make retail sales of tangible personal property or taxable services.

 A retailer who makes sales only through a marketplace may be exempt from sales tax licensing, collection, and filing requirements if the marketplace facilitator collects all applicable state and state-administered local sales taxes on the retailer's behalf.
-See Department publication Sales & Use Tax Topics: Marketplaces for additional information.
+For additional information about marketplaces, please see Department publication "Sales & Use Tax Topics: Marketplaces", available online at Tax.Colorado.gov/sales-use-tax-guidance-publications.